 Which spelling is correct?
 Preventive or preventative maintenance?

-Well, like a lot of the English language, there’s not a technically “correct” word to say because both of the words mean the same thing.
-So why are there two terms that are almost identical that mean the same thing?
+But, why are there two terms that are almost identical that mean the same thing?
 Why are both words often used?

 To answer this question, we have to delve into a little linguistic history.
 The word “preventive” first saw use in 1602, appearing as the older English form “preuentiue” (imagine the U’s as V’s when you’re trying to pronounce it – it’s still weird).
 You might think that just solves the issue, but interestingly enough, the word “preventative” also showed up in a similar time period, appearing in 1651 in some text by Christopher Love.